Scraping and discovery

-Pull data from a dynamic list of remote targets with Kapacitor’s discovery and scraping features.
-Use those features with Kapacitor’s TICKscripts to monitor targets, process the data, and write data to InfluxDB.
+Data can be pulled from a dynamic list of remote targets with the discovery and scraping features of Kapacitor.
+Use those features with TICKscripts to monitor targets, process the data, and write data to InfluxDB.
 Currently, Kapacitor supports only Prometheus style targets.

 Note: Scraping and discovery is currently under technical preview.
 There may be changes to the configuration and behavior in subsequent releases.

-The diagram above outlines the infrastructure for discovering and scraping data with Kapacitor.
+The diagram below outlines the infrastructure for discovering and scraping data with Kapacitor.

 It requests that information at regular intervals and receives that information from an authority.

 In the diagram, the authority informs Kapacitor of three targets:

 - Next, Kapacitor implements the scraping process to pull metrics data from the existing targets.

 It runs the scraping process at regular intervals.